Palliative Care FAQ

 Hospice care is for a patient who has a terminal diagnosis and is usually no longer seeking curative treatment.
 It focuses on relieving symptoms and supporting patients who are expected to live for months, not years.
 Hospice care is provided in the home, in a residential setting or an alternate residential setting.

 Is palliative care the same as hospice care?

-No. Hospice care provides care and support for those approaching the last
+No. Hospice care provides care and support for those approaching the last stages of life.

 How does Hoag handle advance health care directives?
 Do you honor them?

 Yes.
 Hoag honors the advance health care directives of our patients, and hospital staff and practitioners who provide care in the hospital must follow the health care decisions of a patient’s agent or surrogate.
 However, Hoag providers may decline to comply with an individual health care instruction or decision for reasons of conscience, or because the care would be medically ineffective or contrary to generally accepted health care standards.
 If this causes a disagreement with an agent or surrogate that cannot be resolved, the hospital staff and practitioners will make every reasonable effort to find another health care provider to take over your treatment.
 Advance health care directive forms can be downloaded by clicking here.
 If you have specific questions about your care, we encourage you to speak directly to your physician.